 Arusha town

-Welcome to Arusha, a hub for adventure... and coffee
+Welcome to Arusha, a hub for adventure and coffee

 Welcome to Tanzania!
 This gem of a country is a wildlife lover's paradise, home to some of Africa's most famous safari destinations and unspoiled national parks.
 Located in the Great Lakes region of East Africa, Tanzania is known for its vast wilderness areas.
 This country is home to the Serengeti ecosystem, where millions of plains animals migrate around its fertile savannas.
-Also, here is the Ngorongoro Conservation Area, the only place you can see all Big Five animals—lions, elephants, leopards, buffaloes, and black rhinos—on a single game drive.
+Also here is the Ngorongoro Conservation Area, the only place you can see all Big Five animals—lions, elephants, leopards, buffalo, and black rhinos—on a single game drive.

 Upon arrival in the northern city of Arusha, your driver will be waiting at the airport to transfer you to your hotel.
 After unpacking and unwinding, take some time to head out and admire the views.
-Not only does this city sit at the foot of the 14,980-foot (4,566-m) Meru Volcano, but at certain places, you can also spot the snow-capped table of Kilimanjaro.
+Not only does this city sit at the foot of the 14,980-foot (4,566 m) Meru volcano, but at certain places, you can also spot the snowcapped table of Kilimanjaro.
 Coffee lovers will want to hit a café and sample this country's famous robusta and arabica roasts.
 After all, Tanzania is the third-largest coffee producer in Africa, and this bean is its largest export crop.

 Drive alongside African bush elephants in Tarangire National Park